armyniemela/pbstory/README.md

 ### Data or not?

-The Jupyter notebooks (pbdata + morepbdata), where I processed one of my tables (pbmapdatanew, df), are included in the repo.

 I originally intended to make a piece about how [marathon results](https://aims-worldrunning.org/statistics/world_fastest_times/2024.html#world-fastest-times) [have evolved](https://www.runnersworld.com/races-places/a20823734/these-are-the-worlds-fastest-marathoners-and-marathon-courses/), specially 2000-2024.
 I wanted to see if there have been noticeable changes in the times of all major marathons after the introduction of a new type of running shoe, the bouncy super shoe year 2020.
 I scraped data for that, but I realized that the data manipulation would have taken so much work, and I didn't want it to consume my time.
 I found a simpler page and data a bout [marathon result progression](https://www.runnersworld.com/races-places/a20823734/these-are-the-worlds-fastest-marathoners-and-marathon-courses/) and scraped that and cleaned it but then there was no story to tell since data did not provide an answer to my original question.
 However, I did some scraping with beautiful soup, which was a skill I initially wanted to test in this project.

+The Jupyter notebooks (pbdata + morepbdata), where I processed my tables (pbmapdatanew, df), are included in the repo.

 ### Viz and brat